Skip to main content

 For students with mobility challenges, sensory sensitivities or other disabilities, the dining hall can either be a welcoming space or a source of frustration and exclusion, depending on its design.
 Barriers such as limited seating, crowded spaces or difficulties interacting with peers can have a big impact on a student’s confidence and sense of belonging.

-But when a dining area is designed with accessibility in mind, it becomes a space where students can move around easily, sit comfortably with their friends and access food stations with ease, promoting a sense of independence and inclusion for everyone.
+When a dining area is designed with accessibility in mind, it becomes a space where students can move around easily, sit comfortably with their friends and access food stations without relying on others for help.
+With a few considered changes, schools can make their dining areas work better for everyone.

 Clear Pathways and Adequate Space